www3838438/dbu/doc/custom.md

 The following targets are available:

 ```

 make all: perform all build steps
-make buildenv: install build tools
+make buildenv: install tools required for building the system
-make clean:
+make clean: clean files downloaded during the build process
-make update:
+make update: download third party files/software
-    make ffaddons:
+    make ffaddons: download firefox addons
-    make tbaddons:
+    make tbaddons: download thunderbird addons
-    make packageschroot:
+    make packageschroot: download third-party .deb packages
-    make purpleplugins:
+    make purpleplugins: download pidgin plugins
-    make themes:
+    make themes: download extra gtk/wm themes
-    make dotfiles:
+    make dotfiles: download extra configuration files
-make xpi:
+make xpi: rename firefox addons to make them auto-installable
-make documentation:
+make documentation: generate packages documentation (package lists to Markdown)
-make lbbuild:
+make lbbuild: run the live system build process

 ```

 ##### config/includes.chroot/

+Files and directories placed here will be copied to the live system during build.
+This is useful if you need to include modified configuration or data files.
+Extra files (that do not belong to an existing Debian package) should preferably be dirstributed through a custom package (see below).

 ##### config/package-lists/

+Contains lists of packages to install/copy to resulting live image:

-    *.chroot: packages to be installed on the resulting image/system (live or installed) *.binary: packages to be added to the resulting ISO filesystem (as an offline package repository - pool/ directory)
+    *.chroot: packages to be installed on the resulting image/system (live or installed) *.binary: packages to be added to the resulting ISO filesystem (to use as an offline repository/mirror) not required for the live system to work

+Lines commented out (starting with `#`) will be ignored, except a few keywords like `#if ...` to manage conditionals.
+Some keywords can be used to generate end-user package documentation pages (see below).

+##### config/packages.chroot

+Place any custom .deb package here and it will be installed to the live system.
+This is useful if a package 1. is not available in Debian (see requests for packaging  at http://wnpp.debian.net/) and 2. you don't want to add a third-party repository to your APT sources list that could distribute broken or otherwise malicious upgrades at a later time (repository maintainers have root access to your machine through upgrades).

+Keep in mind that packages placed here will _not_ receive upgrades through APT, unless someone packages it in Debian archives.

+Currently all custom packages are downloaded from the Makefile.
+Putting binary .deb packages under git version control should be avoided.

-### Package documentation generation
+### Documentation

+#### Packages documentation

 live-build ignores lines starting with `#` in package lists.
-Additional data in these files is used by the documentation generation script at `scripts/doc-generator.sh`:
+Custom comment fields in package lists are used to control end-user package documentation generation (`scripts/doc-generator.sh`).
+The resulting markdown files in `doc/packages/` is generated automatically (`make doc`) and should not be edited manually (edit package lists instead).

  * #Name: Name for the package list (eg. Document Viewer)
  * #Screenshot: package name to lookup on screenshots.debian.net